Elections & Voter Registration

 Members of the military, their families, and overseas citizens can register to vote or request an absentee voter ballot by completing the Federal Post Card Application.
 Use of this form assists us in making sure these voters receive absentee voting materials in a timely manner.
 The application is valid for one calendar year.

-Blair Township depends on resident election inspectors to successfully conduct every election.
+Blair Township depends on election inspectors to successfully conduct every election.
 These are paid positions.
 If you are interested in becoming an election inspector, please complete the Election Inspector Application.
 If you have questions about becoming an election worker, please contact the Township Clerk’s office.